hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 Do you need lot of variety or prefer working on one thing only?

 ## Identify good at
 Find what you're good at, what you enjoy, what pays well, what's needed in the world.
 Make list.

+Do some research into careers and industries that include the things you enjoy doing.
+Learn what the industry pay

 ---